Many salons want better phone coverage without changing the number clients already know.

 That is why it is often the lowest-friction way to reduce missed bookings.

-If you want to see how that model works in practice, start with Current Number, then review How It Works and Works With to see how the rollout can stay close to the setup your team already knows.
+If you want to see how that model works in practice, start with Current Number, then review How It Works.

 FAQ

-Can you forward salon calls to AI without changing your number?
+Can I forward my salon calls to AI without changing my business number?